DevOps AI Toolkit Stack

 Overview

-The dot-ai-stack umbrella chart installs all DevOps AI Toolkit components together with a single command:
+The dot-ai-stack umbrella chart installs all DevOps AI Toolkit components with a single command:

 - DevOps AI Toolkit - MCP server for AI-powered Kubernetes operations